 If you spend more time inside during the fall and still have allergy symptoms, you may have a dust mite allergy.
 Dust mites are year-round inhabitants of our homes.
 However, they can be reduced by cleaning your home regularly, changing the air filter in your furnace and using an air purifier.
 Wash bedding weekly, vacuum using a high-efficiency particulate air (HEPA) filter and follow up by dusting with a damp rag to prevent dust from becoming airborne.

 In our Spring Allergies blog post, we covered several over-the-counter treatments and lifestyle changes you can make to avoid the symptoms of allergies.

 The highlights include trying antihistamines and nasal steroids and avoiding being outdoors, especially on hot, dry, windy days.
-You may find that the pollen levels are lower right after a rain or in the morning, when winds tend to be calmer.
+You may find that the pollen levels are lower right after rain or in the morning when winds tend to be calmer.
 Some people ease overnight symptoms by showering after spending time outside to wash the pollens off the body and hair.
-Getting rid of the pollens at night can help you sleep better.
+Getting rid of the pollen at night can help you sleep better.

 Tracking your symptoms and comparing them to ragweed pollen levels can help you pinpoint and treat your allergies.
 However, if you have trouble managing your fall sneezing and watering eyes, please contact us to schedule an appointment.
 Dr. Stemmerman can help you choose a course of treatment, including temporary lifestyle changes and allergy shots or immunotherapy.
 Learn more and contact us for an appointment.